90zlaya/php-library/README.md

 * Bug analysis with PHPStan
 * Running unit tests with PHPUnit

-Precondition for running all tests above is having Composer vendors updated and outsource directory downloaded.
+Precondition for running all tests above is having Composer vendors updated and [outsource folder] downloaded.

 # References